Analyzing Greenlane (NASDAQ:GNLN) & Adara Acquisition (NASDAQ:ADRA)

 |3.00

-Greenlane currently has a consensus target price of $43.40, suggesting a potential upside of 1,562.84%.
-Given Greenlane’s higher possible upside, equities research analysts clearly believe Greenlane is more favorable than Adara Acquisition.
+Greenlane has a consensus price target of $43.40, indicating a potential upside of 1,820.35%.
+Given Greenlane’s higher probable upside, analysts clearly believe Greenlane is more favorable than Adara Acquisition.

-This table compares Greenlane and Adara Acquisition’s net margins, return on equity and return on assets.

 Summary